friendly-traceback/docs/docs/_sources/syntax_tracebacks_it.rst.txt

     Un errore di tipo `SyntaxError` accade quando Python non riesce ad interpretare il tuo codice.

-    Python non riesce ad interpretare il codice contenuto nel file 'TESTS:\syntax\and_in_import_statement.py' al punto indicato da ^.
+    Python non riesce ad interpretare il codice contenuto nel file 'TESTS:\syntax\and_in_import_statement.py' nella posizione indicata.

-    -->1: from math import sin and cos
+       1: from math import sin and cos
                                ^^^

     The Python keyword `and` can only be used for boolean expressions.